Aliona83/project2/README.md

 ![](assets/images/wave.png)

  * I checked the site with Wave.
 There no errors, but had 2 alerts.
+Should have to add fieldset tag for radio buttons.
  * Mobile and desktop Lighthouse
  ![](assets/images/mobile.png)
  ![](assets/images/destop.png)

 ## Deployment using GitHub
 ***
   * Navigate to project repository.